-Detailed studies including lightning traveling wave analysis, switching surge analysis, TOV analysis, Harmonic resonance, etc., need to be conducted to balance the number and location of surge arresters with proposed insulation levels.
+An Insulation Coordination Study must be completed.
+Detailed studies including lightning traveling wave analysis, switching surge analysis, TOV analysis, Harmonic resonance, etc., may need to be conducted to balance the number and location of surge arresters with proposed insulation levels as required.
 EMTP and similar tools can be used in these studies.

 Power Transformers will require surge arrester protection on all terminals.
-Additionally, line entrance arresters are required.
+Additionally, line entrance arresters are required on all lines.
 Any frequently open position will be a positive reflection point for fast front transients and deserves special attention.
+Other non- self restoring devices such as underground cable and accessories and Gas Insulated Switchgear (GIS) shall be protected by a dedicated set of surge arresters.